soumodiptab/terminal-file-xplorer/README.md

 #### ADDITIONAL IMPLEMENTATIONS:
 * The cursor is hidden in normal mode and an arrow is printed to point the directory entry.
 * Auto resize: Window resize automatically resizes everything in the explorer as well as maintains the command buffer in command mode.
+* It has alternate linux mode configuration that can be switched on that changes the paths to use normal linux paths.
+Just change the boolean flag to true.